On the Complexity of Dynamic Mechanism Design: Introduction

-Consider all the types whose first-day valuations are lower than $2^{k^{*}}$, and yet they receive the first item.
-Since they can never afford the second item, on the first day they must all be charged the same price, thus yielding a total revenue less than $2$.
-Similarly, the types for which the first-day item is not allocated, must all be charged the same price on the second day.
-Finally, by IR constraints the expected revenue from $v^{1}=2^{k^{*}}$is at most $2.$ Therefore, the total expected revenue is less than $7$.\end{proof}
+Consider all the types whose first-stage valuations are lower than $2^{k^{*}}$, and yet they receive the first item.
+Since they can never afford the second item, on the first stage they must all be charged the same price, thus yielding a total revenue less than $2$.
+Similarly, the types for which the first-stage item is not allocated, must all be charged the same price on the second stage.
+Finally, by IR constraints the expected revenue from $v^{(1)}=2^{k^{*}}$is at most $2.$ Therefore, the total expected revenue is less than $7$.\end{proof}